 1. A good energiser is singing.
-Ask different people to lead the group in a song - if possible songs which are energetic and have actions.
+Ask different people to lead the group in a song - if possible, songs which are energetic and have actions.

 Energiser: STORY BAG.
 Materials: Put five unrelated items into a bag.
-Suggestions for materials include a condom, bottle cap, hat, diaper, kitchen item, food item, school item, tool, coins, video disc, toy, leaf, flower, stick, beer bottle, sock, etc.
+For example, a bottle cap, hat, kitchen item, food item, school item, tool, coins, leaf, flower, etc.

 - 1. Firstly, give the bag to the group and say there are five items in the bag. - 2.
 Tell them that they have to make up a story with the five items in it! - 3.
 If necessary, you can give them a theme for the story to get them going for example "Sewage got kicked off a PMV" or "Jen lost her job at the supermarket". - 4.
 Then give the group time to come up with a story 5 minutes should be enough.
-At the end they will need to tell their story so ask one person to be the story teller. - 5.
-If you want to the group could act out their story. - 6.
-You can repeat this energiser as many times as you like during the course just have five new items in the bag, and ask a different person to be the story teller.
+At the end they will need to tell their story so ask one person to be the storyteller. - 5.
+If you want to the group could act out their story.

+6. You can repeat this energiser as many times as you like during the course - just have five new items in the bag and ask a different person to be the storyteller.